Lotis (mythology): Mythology

-In his (Ovid) account, at the Liberalia festival, Priapus tried to rape her when everyone had fallen asleep, but she was awakened by a sudden cry of Silenus's donkey and ran off, leaving Priapus in embarrassment as everyone else woke up too and became aware of his intentions.
-In another account, she was changed into a lotus, either a plant or the lotus tree to escape Priapus; later, Dryope picked a flower off the tree Lotis had become, and was transformed into a black poplar.
+In Ovid's Fasti, at the Liberalia festival, Priapus tried to rape the nymph Lotis when everyone had fallen asleep, but she was awakened by a sudden cry of Silenus's donkey and ran off, leaving Priapus in embarrassment as everyone else woke up too and became aware of his intentions.
+In another work of his however, the Metamorphoses, Lotis escaped Priapus only when she was changed into a lotus, either a plant or the lotus tree; later, Dryope picked a flower off the tree Lotis had become, and was transformed into a black poplar.
+This narrative is only found in one more author, Servius.

 In Book 6 of the Fasti Ovid tells much the same story, but with the goddess Vesta rather than Lotis as the intended victim.
-According to some sources, Lotis was the daughter of Neptune (Poseidon) or Nereus.
+According to some sources, Lotis was the daughter of Nereus.
 Ovid suggests that Priapus later kills the donkey.

-What the 'lotus' (if not the tree) that Lotis turned into has stirred much debate.
+What the 'lotus' (if not the tree), that Lotis turned into is, has stirred much debate.
 Ovid describes it as having reddish-purple flowers and growing near water; the Indian lotus and the water lily have both been suggested but also rejected by a number of scholars on account of them growing in water and not near it.
-Counter-arguments in favour of those plants include the fact that while they are rooted in sediments of water bodies, they do not grow in water over eight feet deep (that is, they grow in very swallow water).
+Counter-arguments in favour of those plants include the fact that while they are rooted in sediments of water bodies, they do not grow in water over eight feet deep (that is, they grow in very shallow water).
+Servius, on the other hand, writes that Lotis became the tree.